Rocky-Dewan/Rocky-Dewan/README.md

 - 🌱 **Currently Exploring:** Machine Learning, Deep Learning, and Web Application Development
 - 📫 **Reach Me At:** dewanrocky250@gmail.com
-- 💡 **Fun Fact:** I believe in lifelong learning and am fascinated by the intersection of technology and human behavior.
+- 💡 **Fun Fact:** I believe in lifelong learning and I'm fascinated by the intersection of technology and human behavior.

 ---